dav7d-55/dav7d-55/README.md

 - 👋 Hi, I’m David Otieno
-- 👀 I’m interested in C# and Java
+- 👀 I’m interested in Cisco Networks and Cisco Network Security
-- 🌱 I’m currently learning C# and Java
+- 🌱 I’m currently a Junior Network Support Engineer.
-- 💞️ I’m looking to collaborate in C#
+- 💞️ I’m looking to collaborate in Cybersecurity
 - 📫 How to reach

 <!---